jkozik/signalwireagendsdk/README.md

 - the URL includes a user, a password and points to port 3000
 - Piping the output through jq, one can see that this agent is web hook and is feeding prompt information to SignalWire.

-Also, verify from an external network.
-From a host outside of the home LAN, verify that the https:// version of the URL works.
-This verifies both the Let's Encrypt TLS processing and the reverse proxy URL to port mappying.
+From a terminal window running on a host outside of the home LAN, verify that the https:// version of the URL works.
+This verifies both the Let's Encrypt TLS processing and the reverse proxy URL to port mapping.
 ```
 (.venv) jkozik@u2004:~/projects/swaia-google$ curl https://jkozik:bbVOlu80VNfIG-ydx4B-sYBW-x4wA7JuPvATbd6eHHU@swaig.kozik.net
 {"version": "1.0.0", "sections": {"main": [{"answer": {}}, {"ai": {"prompt": {"pom": [{"body": "you are Franklin, the web search bot.", "title": "role"}, {"bullets": ["Ask the user what they want to search for on the web"], "title": "instructions"}, {"body": "You can search the internet for current, accurate information on any topic using the web_search tool.", "bullets": ["Use the web_search tool when users ask for information you need to look up", "Search for news, current events, product information, or any current data", "Summarize search results in a clear, helpful way", "Include relevant URLs so users can read more if interested"], "title": "Web Search Capability"}], "temperature": 0.3, "top_p": 1.0, "barge_confidence": 0.0, "presence_penalty": 0.1, "frequency_penalty": 0.1}, "SWAIG": {"functions": [{"function": "web_search", "description": "Search the web for information on any topic and return detailed results with content from multiple sources", "parameters": {"type": "object", "properties": {"query": {"type": "string", "description": "The search query - what you want to find information about"}}}, "web_hook_url": "http://jkozik:bbVOlu80VNfIG-ydx4B-sYBW-x4wA7JuPvATbd6eHHU@swaig.kozik.net/swaig/?__token=T25oWW9FcEpkRWItRVdmbnViNjE4dy53ZWJfc2VhcmNoLjE3NTYzNDAyOTYuMGExODExZWMuYjg4NDY2Y2FkZjY1ZjQ3Mw=="}], "defaults": {"web_hook_url": "http://jkozik:bbVOlu80VNfIG-ydx4B-sYBW-x4wA7JuPvATbd6eHHU@swaig.kozik.net/swaig/"}}, "params": {}, "languages": [{"name": "English", "code": "en-US", "voice": "rime.spore"}], "global_data": {"web_search_enabled": true, "search_provider": "Google Custom Search"}}}]}}